Tyriar/vscode-windows-terminal/README.md

 Opening the terminal when in a [SSH remote](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-ssh) workspace will ssh into the remote in Windows Terminal.

+**devcontainer support**

+Opening the terminal when in a [devcontainer remote](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) workspaces will `docker exec` into the remote in Windows Terminal.

 **Several commands for launching WT**

 See the Feature Contributions tab for a full list of commands that can be setup with [custom keybindings](https://code.visualstudio.com/docs/getstarted/keybindings).